hasifazhaan/selfdrive-car/README.md

 ##  Overview:
 To make a self driving car using Genetic Algorithm.
 This is a Javascript Web based genentic algorithm.
+It revolves around creating a neural network of 2 levels.

+### No Additional dependencies are added in this project . created via vanilla javascript.

 Each round consist of 100 cars and timer of 30 seconds , All Car which moves random at the start.
 As It Finds the path and overcomes the hurdles the score of each car increases with respect to its "Y" distance value